jdbest/psy-203/README.md

 The primary website for this course is <https://faculty.bard.edu/~jdainerbest/psy-203>

+This github repository contains R lab code for labs in Bard College's Fall 2020 for Statistics for Psychology, taught by Prof. Justin Dainer-Best.

+For each lab, you should expect to download the lab's files locally to your computer, and run them there.
+If you're using https://rstudio.cloud/ instead of running things locally, the same instructions should work today.

 [Find Lab 1 here](./01-lab-instructions.md).
 These are instructions for Lab 2.

-This github repository contains R lab code for labs in Bard College's Fall 2020 for Statistics for Psychology, taught by Prof. Justin Dainer-Best.

-For each lab, you should expect to download the lab's files locally to your computer, and run them there.
-If you're using https://rstudio.cloud/ instead of running things locally, you'll do the same thing there, with a few minor changes.

 If you'd like, you can watch a video about setting this up---or just follow the instructions below.
 (Videos link to Brightspace.)